moses3k/moses3k/README.md

 - I’m currently learning how to use Figma ❤️💙💚

-- I’m looking to collaborate 🙌 with smart & nice people valuing integrity
+- I’m looking to collaborate 🙌 with smart & nice people with high integrity

 - I'm into food/cooking 🍽️ , mountainbiking, snowboarding 🏂 , dancing & calisthenics